keystonejs/keystone-nightwatch-e2e/README.md

            <update scripts>                     => keystone updates

 Notes on the setup above:
+- The server.js component is most likely the one that you will need to give the most attention to.
+This component needs to require/use this framework.
+The following lines in the server.js version in the keystonejs repo highlight the critical interaction with this framework.
+The startE2E function must be done after your keystone application is up and running.
+You may need to refactor your current application server to integrate end to end testing into it.

+        var keystoneNightwatchE2e = require('keystone-nightwatch-e2e');

+        process.env['SELENIUM_SERVER'] = keystoneNightwatchE2e.seleniumPath;

+        process.env['PAGE_OBJECTS_PATH'] = keystoneNightwatchE2e.pageObjectsPath;

+        keystoneNightwatchE2e.startE2E(options, done);

+- The models, routes, and updates you should have already define in your keystone application.
 - Breaking things into groups helps with grouping functionality that may be ran together whenever a change is done to your KeystoneJS application.
 In that case, you would just test that group, instead of the entire test suite.
 - In the KeystoneJS repo, we decided to separate UI and UX aspects into their own test files.
 You may choose to combine the